GBrooks1970/gb.automation.smoketests.api.poc/API Testing POC/testing_guidelines_3_a.md

 ---

-## Practical Example: Integrating AAA with BDD
+## Practical Example: Integrating AAA with BDD (API Tokens)

-Here we integrate the AAA pattern with a Gherkin-based BDD framework (e.g., Cucumber.js in TypeScript).
+Here we integrate the AAA pattern with the Gherkin-based Screenplay frameworks used across DEMOAPP001/003 (TypeScript) and DEMOAPP002 (C# plan).

 **Gherkin Feature File:**